 Lunch: picnic lunches with quiches, salads, cured meats, cheese, dessert and coffee.

 Dinner: dinners will be taken at the hotels.
-Wine offered in reasonable quantities and more drinks can be purchased directly at the restaurant.

 The Sologne region has a continental climate that can be wet and cold in the winter, with warm, dry summers.
 Expect temperatures up to 25°C in the summer.